Ten Tips to Maximize Trade Associations Involvement

 Trust is built over time when you do what you say you will do, and when you offer ideas and legal problem-solving tips without the meter ticking.
 People assume if you are a responsible and dedicated volunteer, you are also an excellent, service-oriented lawyer.

 #9 – Offer Your Expertise

 Over time, as you build your credibility within the association by attending meetings and participating on a committee, you will begin to see ways in which you can contribute your expertise to the group by writing articles in the newsletter, joining a panel discussion, leading a monthly program, or even serving on the board.
 These opportunities only come to association members who have shown their value continuously throughout the year.

 When the time is right, seek out opportunities to get the name of your firm in front of members by sponsoring events like golf tournaments, seminars, trade shows or other activities the association sponsors.
 Many firms make the mistake of joining an association and throwing money at every event they can.
 Rather, first become an active member of the association, then support the organization with your firm’s sponsorship dollars.
 Generating business from an association takes time, however if you follow these steps, over time association involvement can become one of your best business development sources.
 You can watch our webinar on How to Maximize your Trade Association Involvement by going to www.PSM-Marketing.com and clicking on Free Webinars.

-Terrie Wheeler is the founder and president of Professional Services Marketing, LLC (PSM).
+Terrie Wheeler is the founder and president of PSM Marketing (PSM).
 Terrie has spent the last 25 years as an in-house marketing director, marketing consultant and marketing coach to lawyers and law firms.
 She currently teaches marketing at three law schools and serves on the Minnesota Lawyers Board of Professional Responsibility.
 You can attend PSM’s free Marketing Motivation Webinars by registering at www.PSM-Marketing.com.
 If you have a marketing question, contact Terrie now.